RuixuanYing/Super-resolution-lightning/README.md

 ### 5. Logging and monitoring

 - This project integrates **WandbLogger**, which automatically tracks various metrics during training, including PSNR, SSIM, and more.
 You can view real-time training progress at `wandb.ai`.
-- You can also modify the `config.yaml` file to enable different loggers (like TensorBoard).

 ## Project Structure 🗂️